Minimum applications requirements are:

 The Portland Campus does not offer any prerequisite coursework.
 All students enter as transfer juniors with prerequisite courses completed.

 In addition to courses required for admission to the nursing program, there are Linfield Curriculum (general education) requirements for students seeking their first bachelor degree.
 A total of 125 semester credits must be earned, including 54 credits of nursing curriculum, for the Bachelor of Science in Nursing degree.
 Linfield Curriculum requirements include a number of classes not met by nursing prerequisite courses.
 A complete academic evaluation will be provided to admitted students.
 Though it is not required, it is recommended that Linfield Curriculum courses be completed prior to enrollment in the nursing program.

 Please check our transfer course selection guides for specific courses.
 Forward other questions to firstname.lastname@example.org.

 Anatomy and physiology, microbiology, and nutrition must be completed within 7 years of the application due date.
 Other courses do not expire.

 Three aspects of your GPA will be evaluated.
 The greatest weight will be given to your nursing prerequisite lab science courses.
 Additional consideration will be given to your grades in all non-science prerequisite courses.
 Finally, your overall GPA will be calculated and considered, but to a lesser extent than the above.
-All coursework completed at the time of application will be considered even if you intend to retake one ore more courses to improve your GPA.
+All coursework completed at the time of application will be considered even if you intend to retake one or more courses to improve your GPA.

 Approximately 750 were received for the 2015-2016 academic year.

 200 seats will be available for the coming year.
 56 in June, 72 in fall and 72 the following spring.
 Admission to the program is competitive.

 Yes.
-Our accelerated program is offered once a year for students with a prior bachelor degree.
+Our accelerated program (ABSN) is offered once a year for students with a prior bachelor degree.
 It begins in June and is 15 months long.
+There is only one accelerated cohort.
+The application cycle is November 15 to February 1.
+Our fall and spring cohorts are non-accelerated.

 To qualify for the accelerated cohort program, you must have your degree conferred prior to application.